 School Attendance: In order to participate in an athletic contest, an athlete must have attended a minimum of one-half of their scheduled classes on the day of competition. (or on Friday for a Saturday contest).
-A school field trip is considered to be school attendance.
+An athlete on a school field trip is considered to be present at school..